Skip to the main content.

 They soon realized that they needed to have a way to provide instant messages quickly and easily to help manage the safe transfer of 600 patients and 3,500 staff to the new hospital facility.
 With limited funds, they turned to DeskAlerts to provide a cost-effective solution.

-The DeskAlerts team created a custom message template containing the organization’s logo and colors and was included in their package.
+The DeskAlerts team created a custom message template containing the organization’s logo and colors, and it was included in their package.

 Hospital staff said that it was an invaluable tool throughout the process that kept everyone informed in “real time”.

-The hospitals have continued to used DeskAlerts even after their successful move process.
+The hospitals have continued to use DeskAlerts even after their successful move process.
 It’s now their main communications system that is used for urgent messaging to all staff.

 Lee Loads, an NHS representative said “…we find the product very easy to use and it works excellently.”